ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/httpauthentication.md

 ## Section summary

 Well, these were easier than the last section's test services.
-While the request testing is more suitable on other components, authentication plays big role in the actions' logic.
+While the request testing is more suitable for other components, authentication plays a significant role in the actions' logic.

 If you followed the tutorial strictly, you should have reached the free trial version limitations of My Tested ASP.NET Core MVC.
 Let's take a break from the code and learn more about the [Licensing](/tutorial/licensing.html) of the testing framework.